NaitLee/PHFS/README.md

 ## Developer Notes

-👀 This project is only half working, it is not yet ready for production use.
-Testing only.
+👀 This project is not yet ready for production use.
+But you are welcomed to have a taste!

-If you are interested in testing this project, please do the following:
+If you want to step forward, please do the following:

 1. Install [Werkzeug](https://pypi.org/project/Werkzeug/#files) by either using `pip` or placing the folder `Werkzeug-(version)/src/werkzeug` from downloaded archive to cloned repo.